dyt4516/stock_screener/README.md

 ### portfolio: 150,000 USD for each companies
 ##  result from 2021/01/01 to 2021/10/31:
 ### My portfolio has a profit rate of 35.5% compared with NasDaq average rate of 21.1%; which showed that our trading model works in terms of profit.

+# November 9th 2021: add a mp4 file for illustration